Image: John Pridmore

 The Conservatoire runs a Research and Knowledge Exchange Committee led by a chair (one of the school Principals, currently Principal and Artistic Director of Rambert School, Amanda Britton) with research ‘champions’ from each school.
 This drives the Conservatoire’s and schools’ research priorities and strategies, encouraging and enabling all staff who so desire to become active in research.
 The committee also allocates resources to support staff activities.
 The Conservatoire runs regular training and development sessions on research for staff, led by internal and external experts.
 A Research Mentor, Professor Paul Allain, supports and advises staff individually and helps steer the direction of research within and across schools.

-Knowledge exchange is a two-way process by which staff, researchers, individuals or organisations can share ideas, experiences and expertise.
-As a provider of conservatoire-level education and training which is predominantly practice-based, we have always made art-form development a central feature of our approach to knowledge exchange.
+Knowledge exchange is a two-way process by which staff, researchers, individuals or organisations can share ideas, experiences and expertise outside of the higher education institution.
+As a provider of conservatoire-level education and training which is predominantly practice-based, knowledge exchange forms a central part of our activity.
 The Conservatoire schools provide a laboratory of creative practice which supports new artists and new work and the development of new companies, and forms the bedrock of the schools’ business and community activities.
 Our knowledge exchange activities range from local to overseas – from the National Centre’s development of circus training in team building for business people, to projects with international centres of training such as the National School of Drama in New Delhi and Moscow Arts Theatre School.